Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 * Grant create table privilege to u1 and grant u1 1MB quota on APP_DATA tablespace.

-a) Login as  user u1 in sqlplus.
+a) Login as  user `u1` in sqlplus.

+First, check that you are logged in as `u1`.

+`show user`{{execute}}.

+Sample output: `USER is "U1"`

 Create a table t and insert a row into t.

 `create table t (username varchar(10), pass varchar(10));`{{execute}}

 `insert into t values ('alice', '123');`{{execute}}

-Commit the change after table updates.
+Commit the updates.

 `commit;`{{execute}}

-Select from the created table.
+Check that you can view the data from the created table.

 `select * from t;`{{execute}}